WHERNTO: wellnes erudite righton

 3.3 Patient-Derived Organoids for Metastatic Colorectal Cancer (OPTIC Trial)

-- Discovery: The OPTIC trial validated the predictive power of patient-derived organoids (PDOs) for metastatic colorectal cancer (mCRC).
+- Discovery: The OPTIC trial validated the predictive power of patient-derived organoids (PDOs) for metastatic colorectal cancer (mCRC) and the PDO response correlated with radiological tumor response and clinical survival outcomes, particularly for oxaliplatin-based chemotherapy.

 - Validation: Demonstrated 83.3% accuracy in predicting patient survival and tumor response.